 About the Bridge

-Built in 1936, the VT 14 bridge over the Winooski River in the Village of East Montpelier.
+In 2018 the Vermont Agency of Transportation replaced the 1930-era Vermont Route 14 bridge over the Winooski River in the Village of East Montpelier.

 The new bridge is wider, with the addition of a third travel lane (Video).
 It is supported by two piers along the edge of the river, making the channel wider for boaters.

 A new traffic signal (Video) and pedestrian signal with crosswalk was installed at the intersection of Route 14 and U.S. Route 2.

 Work on the project began in the fall of 2016, with the installation of drainage structures under U.S. 2, trenching of new telecommunications conduits and relocation of utility poles and construction of a retaining wall at the intersection of Routes 2 and 14.